UCLouvain-CBIO/2022-RSK-Nups-VIRO/README.md

 - L-Experiment: MaxQuant analysis: 20191129 on windows computer: L: WT + M60V + F48A
 - R-Experiment : MaxQuant analysis: 20191218 on windows computer : R : WT + M60V

+### Comment on reproducibility of results
+Re-run from scratch of the computations with more recent versions of proDA might lead to slightly different outcomes (e.g. an impact on 4th digit - or further - on p-values has been seen), but should not change the conclusions of the analysis, i.e. order of differentially abundant proteins and shape of volcano plots.